Solum Global Inc. Launches Crowdfund Offering

 The funds raised through crowdfunding will fuel Solum's marketing initiatives and expand the Company's infrastructure, which is poised to capitalize on the rapidly growing stablecoin market.
 Utilizing exclusive management contracts, Solum's unique combination of blockchain technology and the ability to convert digital currency into gold positions the Company to be a significant player in the stablecoin space, which is expected to reach a market value of $2.8 trillion within the next five years, according to a Bernstein report.

-For more information on Solum Global's crowdfunding common stock offering, please visit Solum today to join this exciting investment opportunity.
+For more information on Solum Global's crowdfunding common stock offering, please visit Solum today to become a part of this exciting investment opportunity.

 ABOUT SOLUM GLOBAL INC.